oscar-system/oscar-website/install-win.md

 <div class="message">
    <strong>WARNING:</strong>
    Do <strong>not</strong> install the Windows version of Julia.
-Instead, install the Linux version of Julia inside <a href="https://learn.microsoft.com/en-us/windows/wsl">WSL</a>, following the steps below.
+Instead, install the Linux version of Julia inside <a href="https://learn.microsoft.com/en-us/windows/wsl">WSL</a>, by following the steps below.
 </div>

-1. Open your WSL environment -- installed in Step 1 -- by clicking the *Ubuntu* app from your start menu.
+1. Open your WSL environment by clicking the *Ubuntu* app from your start menu.
 2. *OSCAR* requires [Julia](https://julialang.org) {{ site.data.release.julia-min }} or higher.
 We recommend installing the latest stable release of Julia by entering the following in a terminal and heeding the instructions it shows:
 ```sh
 curl -fsSL https://install.julialang.org | sh